Capacity Analysis of Linear Operator Channels over Finite Fields: Capacity of Linear Operator Channels

 The proof of 2) is similar and hence omitted. \end{IEEEproof}

-We note that a LOC in general is not a symmetric channel.
-For the input matrices with different row spaces, the rows of the matrix of the transition probabilities are usually not a permutation of each other.
+For the input matrices with different row spaces, the rows of the transition matrix are usually not a permutation of each other.
 The following result implied by Lemma~\ref{prop:1} will be used in this paper.